Ahket-net/docs/TXT/STASH Reference Manual.txt

    - CADET Reference Manual
       - In which the terms IDS, SK, POA, SIG, DDS, CL, ACL, ATT, SATT, DATT, CATT, CVF, tbd_CVF, ATTP, and others are defined.

-## STASH (System for Truthful and Accountable Secrets-Holding)
+## About STASH
-- STASH is the underlying system created and used by Ahket Inc. It is responsible for the creation, update, management, and verification of a DDS.
+SATSH stands for _System for Truthful and Accountable Secrets-Holding_.
+It is the underlying system created and used by Ahket Inc. It is responsible for the creation, update, management, and verification of a DDS.

-- Ahket Inc. has filed a provisional US patent for STASH.
+> Ahket Inc. has filed a provisional US patent for STASH.

 ## STASH Components:
 STASH has two components: Registries and BEXACTSC.